jj4jj/mmpool/README.md

 mmpool
 ======

-a simple mempool for managing memory . it can be extend by strategy .
+a simple mempool for managing memory . support fixed strategy with bitmap and block list.

+todo
+==
+* block align with 8bytes
+* bit instruction optimal